Skip to main content

 afterAll(async () => {

-// we close only the fastify app - it will close the database connection via onClose hook automatically
+// closing only the fastify app - it will close the database connection via onClose hook automatically

 await app.close();